A model for framed configuration spaces of points: Homotopy commutativity of a diagram

 The map $\hat H(G)\to \Car$ sends a word

 to the $k$-fold iterated integral

 \end{itemize}

-\begin{lemma} The map~\eqref{eq:cmp-two-models} above is a quasi-isomorphism of dgcas $(H(BG)\otimes \hat H(G)\otimes H(BG),d) \to \Car$. \end{lemma} \begin{proof} First, we check that the map intertwines the commutative products.
-This is clear on the factors $H(BG)$.
+\begin{lemma} The map $\Psi$ of Equation~\eqref{eq:cmp-two-models} is a quasi-isomorphism of dgcas $(H(\BG)\otimes \hat H(G)\otimes H(\BG),d) \to \Car$. \end{lemma} \begin{proof} First, let us check that the map intertwines the commutative products.
+This is clear on the factors $H(\BG)$.
 On the factor $\hat H(G)$ it follows from the usual shuffle formula for iterated integrals.

 Second, we check that the map commutes with the differentials.
 This follows easily from Stokes' Theorem, and the fact that the $x_{ij,t}$ are closed under the combined differential (the differential on the complex plus the de Rham differential in $t$).